christomah0/timetable-management-api/README.md

 - Contributing
 We welcome contributions to this project!
 Feel free to fork the repository and submit pull requests.
 ## License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License.
 See the LICENSE file for details.